Irwin County Middle School - A Title I Schoolwide School

 - In addition to the rigorous state curriculum, all students receive additional academic instruction daily through the Enrichment/Extended Learning block.

 - The school occupies a facility that is completely equipped with technology and appropriate software.

 Federal law prohibits discrimination on the basis of race, color, age, religion, language, veteran status, genetic information, or national origin (Title VI of the Civil Rights Act of 1964); sex (Title IX of the Educational Amendment of 1972 and Title II of the Carl D. Perkins Vocational Education Act of 1984); or disability (Section 504 of the Rehabilitation Act of 1973 and American Disabilities Act (ADA), P.L.
 101336) in educational programs or activities receiving federal assistance and provides equal access to the Boy Scouts and other designated youth groups.

 Employees, students and the general public are hereby notified that the Irwin County Board of Education does not discriminate in any educational program or activities or in employment policies.
 The Irwin County Board of Education prohibits retaliation against individuals who oppose this policy or file any complaint.

 State law prohibits discrimination based on gender in athletic programs of local school systems (Equity in Sports Acts, O.C.G.A. § 20-2-315).
 Students are hereby notified that Irwin County local school system does not discriminate on the basis of gender in its athletic programs.
-The sports equity coordinator for this school system is: Dr. Emethel Mizell 210 North Apple Street, Ocilla, Ga.
-31774 or call (229)-468-7485.
+The sports equity coordinator for this school system is: Kerry Billingsley, 210 North Apple Street, Ocilla, GA 31774 or call (229)-468-7485.
 Inquiries or complaints concerning sports equity in this school system may be submitted to the sports equity coordinator.